ESuth/sem/use-cases/use-case-29.md

 GOAL IN CONTEXT

-	 generate a report of the top N populated cities in a country where N is provided by the user
+	 generate a report of the top N populated cities in the world where N is provided by the user

 SCOPE